OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 - Supports single-node deployments with one or more GPUs.
 - Uses Python’s native multiprocessing for multi-GPU inference.
-- Does not require additional frameworks (e.g., Ray) unless deploying across multiple nodes, which is out of scope for this benchmarking task.
+- Does not require additional frameworks, such as Ray, unless deploying across multiple nodes, which is out of scope for this benchmarking task.